j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 *** Inserting the length function now ***
 $$Circles =  length(frac(\vec{UV^{\prime}}) \times 2 - 1)$$

 With this done we now have a tiny circle repeating itself 100 times on both the x & y axis.
-Now all we need to do is compare the strength of the color to the scale of the thickness we set.
+Now all we need to do is compare the strength of the color, to the scale of the thickness we set.

 if the distance from the center (strength of the greyscale) is greater than the set thickness we just kill/discard the pixel.
+Doing so will give you cylindrical-shaped grass.
+Now when it comes to my implementation of clipping the cylinder to a cone shape it's worse since I used this with a clip function initially & am dividing & everyone knows dividing is big bad, so IMO you should stick to Acerola's thickness implementation which is comparing if the length is greater than the thickness times the (rng - the height).

+{% highlight c++ %}
+//Acerola thickness
+//if the > statement is true return 1 else 0 int cone = length > thickness * (rng - height);
+{% endhighlight %}

+{% highlight c++ %}
+//My garbage thickness - originally based off clip function to get it under 0 to clip int cone = ((lenMask * (1 - _Thick )) - ((_SheetIndexNormalized/rng) - _Thick)) < 0;
+{% endhighlight %}

 ---